WELCOME TO MY WORLD OF GOTHIC HORROR

 When you know you'll be crazy before you are dead?

 What do you do when it starts to take over

 And robs you of reason the few times you're sober?

 That comes from the roots of two warped family trees?

 What can you do to defeat the dark urges

 And beat back the devil each time he emerges?

 How can poor Madeline escape what will crush her

 Imprisoned in a place like the vile House of Usher?

-In 2018 I published Fear Is Forever that includes all of my best horror stories in one cemetery row.
-Currently, I'm working on Ghosts and Ghosts II to explore haunted places in Pennsylvania and Western New York.
-These books are half history and half horror.
-They enlighten and frighten at the same time!
-An accompanying video by Mark Polonia will follow soon.
+In 2018, I published Fear Is Forever .
+It includes all of my best horror stories in the same cemetery row.
+Recently, I released Ghosts Revisited that explores 32 haunted places in Pennsylvania and Western New York.
+This book is half history and half horror and enlightens and frightens at the same time!
+An accompanying video by Mark Polonia, titled Ghosts, is now available, too.
 In it, he melds eye-popping visuals and plenty of screams into the storyline.
-To order copies of these projects, visit the Links or Buy pages above.
+To order copies of these projects, just scroll down.